Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What best describes the relationship of the Product Owner and the stakeholders?

 - [ ] The Product Owner provides the stakeholders with acceptance forms at the Sprint Review to record their formal agreement over the delivered software.
-- [x] The Product Owner actively asks for stahekolder input and expactations to incorporate into the Product Backlog.
+- [x] The Product Owner actively asks for stakeholder input and expectations to incorporate into the Product Backlog.
 - [ ] The Product Owner has the final call over the requirements and should involve the stakeholders as little as possible.
 - [ ] The Product Oner rites the Usser Storiess as provided by the stakeholders.